reenigneorcim/SurPlus/README.md

 First, let's be realistic - it's unreasonable to expect Apple to make modifications to MacOS because of a problem that seems to only affect unsupported systems.
 Patches like this are probably the best path forward for these older systems.

-That being said, I have yet to see any reason why this problem could not manifest itself on a supported system.
+~~That being said, I have yet to see any reason why this problem could not manifest itself on a supported system.
 It may simply be that the newer systems are fast enough that this problem never shows up, or there may be some piece of this that I've overlooked.
 In any case, it's a definite flaw for there to be a circular dependency like this, and I hope Apple will consider removing it (there are several possible means to accomplish this).
-(I'm not holding my breath, though.)
+(I'm not holding my breath, though.)~~

+Update: Thanks to insight from @vit9696, it seems that newer models are unaffected by this bug because those CPUs support the `rdrand` instruction, meaning they don't require FP access during early boot.
+From Apple's perspective, the race condition fixed by the SurPlus patch is not a bug, since it doesn't affect supported systems.
+Therefore, Apple has no reason to address this issue at all.